Migration

 Dendritic Electromigration

-A classic Sn-Pb dendritic growth image that works especially well for teaching the difference between electrically meaningful conductive growth and incidental residue.
+A classic Sn-Pb dendritic growth image that is a clear example of the difference between electrically meaningful conductive growth and incidental residue.

 Scale 1704X